A popular Filipino dessert, this Creamy Leche Flan is an egg-based custard with caramel sauce. It is so simple to make with just a few ingredients.

 The best time to remove it from the oven or steamer is when its center is set, but still a bit jiggly.

-More about leche flan
+More about Leche Flan

 Here are more frequently asked questions about Leche Flan, including extra tips, troubleshooting, and other information.